 As an alternative to replacing the existing tank, Keller Associates also investigated displacing the tank.
 By providing a secondary 16-inch transmission pipeline to the Charbonneau District via a directional bore under the Willamette River, the City could more effectively use available storage in the B Level pressure zone to service the District.
 This pipeline could provide the needed fire flows and system redundancy currently provided by the Charbonneau tank and booster facilities.
 Displacing the tank would also eliminate energy inefficiencies associated with cycling water through the existing tank (currently requires water that enters the tank to be pumped again into the system).
 Additionally, operation and maintenance costs associated with the tank and booster facility could be reduced or eliminated.
-A life-cycle cost comparison shows that the secondary pipeline option will be a better long-term solution for the District (see Appendix F for additional discussion).
+A life-cycle cost comparison shows that the secondary pipeline option will be a better long-term solution for the District (see Appendix E for life cycle costs and Appendices F and G for additional discussion).
+A summary comparison of the alternatives is shown in Table 3.4.
+The 16-inch pipeline alternative is a lower-cost alternative when looking at a 20+ year planning period.